BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 TagGreeting
 ####

 TagGreeting nodes are the first line of dialogue a character will say to you when speaking to them.
-These are also paired with a corresponding Root Node at the end of the file.
+These are paired with a corresponding Root Node at the end of the file.
 These TagGreeting nodes can then be followed by further dialogue nodes, or they could be a single line of dialogue, followed by the end of a conversation.
 That last bit is really common for NPCs.
 The greeting a character uses can be tested for using the CheckFlags attribute, allowing a character to use different lines of dialogue when initially speaking to them, depending on the conditions that have been set.

 TagAnswer
 ####

 TagAnswer nodes are used for dialogue lines from speaking characters.
 This is usually the character you’re directly speaking to, but other characters can be included in conversations, such as when companions have voice line reactions to what’s going on.
-These are also given the TagAnswer label.
+These are given the TagAnswer label.

 TagQuestion
 ####